 - 18-24 years old and getting a benefit, or recently stopped your benefit to start work or study.

 Work through your worries

-These are free counselling services to help you work through anything worrying you.
-They'll help you understand your worries, manage anxiety, and plan for your future.
+These are free counselling services to help you understand your worries, manage anxiety, and plan for your future.